Menü

 • CC-BY-SA: Attribution, share-like

 Use of the relevant acronyms makes it immediately clear how the work may be used.
+Permission must be sought for any usage that goes beyond the conditions stipulated in the licence.

 It is not possible for copyright holders to subsequently revoke rights granted through a CC licence, since these are non-revocable.
-Creative Commons also offers a help page to make it easier for copyright holders to choose the right licence for them.

 Versions of Creative Commons licences